oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-27-02-document-references-for-informational-advisory-and-security-incident-response.md

 #### Document References{#document-references-for-informational-advisory-and-security-incident-response}

-It MUST be tested that at least one item in `$.document.references` exists that has links to an `external` source.
+It SHALL be tested that at least one item in `$.document.references` exists that has links to an `external` source.

 The relevant values for `$.document.category` are: